A summer rhythm where keiki build confidence without pressure

 Purpose

 Paper ideas become digital layouts.
-This is where their project starts to feel real.
+This is where their project starts to feel real and where children learn that clarity is a form of care.

 What they learn